DeoDorqnt387/NSFW-Discord-Bot/readme.md

 ➤ TO GET YOUR ROOMID: Enter any bot in figgs.ai to get the room Id of your bot.
 Copy the continuation of room_id= in the link section.

-➤ TO GET YOUR BOTID: copy left of room_id delete the ? until the end of the / if you copied it
+➤ TO GET YOUR BOTID: copy left of room_id delete the ?. copy until the end of the /.

 ### Paste BOTH correctly into ROOM_ID and BOT_ID in the .env.